ryan-rashidian/rylib/README.md

 # rylib

 My collection of C utilities organized into single-file libraries.
-These libraries are meant to be general purpose and light weight, serving as convenient drop in abstractions.
+These libraries are meant to be simple drop in abstractions.
+They can be added, modified for use in your own projects, or just referenced as learning material.

 Designed for C99 and to depend only on the C standard library.